cockroachdb/docs/v23.1/known-limitations.md

 ### `COPY` incorrectly encodes data with multiple column families

-In CockroachDB v23.1.0 and its testing releases, `COPY` incorrectly encodes data with multiple column families.
+In CockroachDB v23.1.0 and its testing releases, executing `COPY` to a target table that has multiple column families can corrupt the table.
+Future reads on the corrupted table will result in internal errors.
+If data was copied into a table with existing rows, the data in those rows may be irrecoverable.

 The data must be dropped and re-[imported](import.html) to be encoded correctly.

 [Tracking GitHub Issue](https://github.com/cockroachdb/cockroach/issues/103220)